RobinDavid/breach_compilation_utils/README.md

 breach.
 The script folder contains all the scripts using this module.

-> Disclaimer: This module does not intent to be polished or clean, but rather quick and dirty and used for testing purposes.
+> Disclaimer: This module does not intent to be polished or clean, but rather quick and dirty for testing purposes.

 ## Using it